SirReadsALot/Deeeep.io-Desktop-Client/README.md

 Welcome to the official repository of the Deeeep.io Desktop Client!

-The Deeeep.io Desktop Client is a free and open source desktop app made with golang for the hit io game called Deeeep.io.
+The Deeeep.io Desktop Client is a free and open source desktop app made with go for the hit io game called Deeeep.io.

 ## Supported Platforms